derailed/popeye/README.md

 For example, the FQN of a pod named `fred-1234` in the namespace `blee` will be `blee/fred-1234`.
 This provides for differentiating `fred/p1` and `blee/p1`.
 For cluster wide resources, the FQN is equivalent to the name.
 Exclude rules can have either a straight string match or a regular expression.
 In the latter case the regular expression must be indicated using the `rx:` prefix.

 NOTE!
 Please be careful with your regex as more resources than expected may get excluded from the report with a *loose* regex rule.
-When your cluster resources change, this could lead to a sub-optimal sanitization.
+When your cluster resources change, this could lead to a sub-optimal lint.
 Once in a while it might be a good idea to run Popeye „configless“ to make sure you will recognize any new issues that may have arisen in your clusters…

 Here is an example spinach file as it stands in this release.
 There is a fuller eks and aks based spinach file in this repo under `spinach`.
 (BTW: for new comers into the project, might be a great way to contribute by adding cluster specific spinach file PRs...)